epiijs/inject/README.md

 ## injector.service

-`injector.service` will find and create and return service instance.
+`injector.service` can find service by name, create service instance and return it.
-You can specify options for service provider function.
+You can specify options for service factory function.

 ```typescript
 const service = injector.service('UserService');
 const service = injector.service('UserService', { region: 'earth' });
 ```

-Also you can get injector and call `injector.service` in service provider function.
+Also you can get injector and call `injector.service` in service factory function.

 ```typescript
 import { Symbols } from '@epiijs/inject';